hardaker/monster-mashup/README.md

 # Task ideas

 1. READ THE CODE!
-   - before doing anything else, make sure you can understand every line.
+   - Before doing anything else, make sure you can understand every line.
 If you can't understand every line, reach out to me and ask (6178 folk: find me in the room or on slack).
+One rule of thumb I apply to learning new things (be it code, math, physics, whatever) is to break apart each line to the pieces I do understand.
+Many times a single line of code or a single equation only looks daunting when you think about it as a whole, but less so after you concentrate on each piece.

 2. Add a new monster to the potential battles
    - Give it new powers (hp and attack damage)